What type of events do you service?

 A change of music usually does the trick, but if the crowd needs a little verbal motivation we have no problem coaching people onto the dance floor.
 We do have clients, from time to time, that don’t want us to say anything (other than make announcements), and that’s fine with us.
 Again, it’s your day.

 What is your policy on taking breaks?
 If you require a meal break, do you require that the client provide your meal?

 Our DJ is at the DJ table the whole evening with the exception of bathroom breaks or helping the coordinate the next event for the evening.
 If he/she leaves the table, they make sure that the song is long enough to cover the time they are gone.
-As for meals, it is customary for the bride and groom to provide a meal for the DJ.
-The DJ will usually eat at his/her table while everyone else is eating and dinner music is playing.
+As for meals, it is customary for the clients to provide a meal for the DJ.
+He/she will usually eat at his/her table while everyone else is eating and dinner music is playing.
 If you do not plan on providing a meal, we ask that you make this known in advance so the DJ can plan accordingly.

 What is your backup plan in case you become unavailable on the day of the event?

-We have strong relationships with other DJ companies in the Portland metro area.
-If we can’t provide you with the service that you need, on the date you need it, we certainly will recommend someone that can.
+We always keep one DJ on hand for back up purposes.
+Usually that person is DJ Matt, the owner of Stumptown DJs.
+If he is booked that day, we will have another on hand as a back up.
+Additionally, we have some strong relationships with other DJs in the Portland metro area.
+If we can’t provide you with the service that you need, on the date you need it, we certainly find someone that can.